mellor-lab/mellor-lab.github.io/book/contents/projects/rhomboid-synapses.md

 # Rhomboid proteolysis as a regulator of synaptic transmission

-This project is led by [Ashvini Wijayapala](../our-team/members/ashviniwijayapala) in collaboration with Jeremy Henley's group aims to understand how GluK2 Q/R editing radically alters the KAR properties and neuronal networks.
+This project is led by [Ashvini Wijayapala](../our-team/members/ashviniwijayapala) in collaboration with

 &nbsp;